AlGepe/OmniSnippets_JS/docs/when2cjs/marketing.rst

 Marketing calculators should be entertaining and simple to use.
 They should include customJS and *EVERYTHING* is overridden by whatever the Farhan, Reina or Natalia say at the time of building the calculator.

-.. [#f12] Possibly unrelated fact: all these examples were created by the author of this document}
+.. [#f12] Possibly unrelated fact: all these examples were created by the author of this document